dsambrano/good_coding_practices/_posts/python/2022-10-03-type-hints.md

 ```

 In this simiple example, you see that both arguments expect float values and the second argument even has a default value of `3.1`.
-Finally, the expected output is also a float.
+Additionally, the expected output is also a float.
+As you can see the syntax is pretty simple.
+After a parameter, just add a `:` and then the type hint to use.
+If you want to have a default value, just use an `=` as per usually.
+And finally, you use an `->` between the closing `)` and the final `:` to indicate the return type hint.

-In the image below shows how linters use type hints to help you when writing code.
+The image below shows how linters use type hints to help you when writing code.
-Since I include the `int` type hint for the value parameter, when I use the function with a `str`, it gives me the linting warning.
+Since I included the `int` type hint for my function's value parameter, when I use the function with a `str`, it gives me the linting warning.
 As you can imagine, this can help a ton for improving the usability of your code.

 ![Linter Example with Type Hints](/assets/imgs/type_hints.png)

+## Type Hint Options

 Importantly, python does not actually check to confirm the types are as hinted.
 So, you will still need to raise the appropriate exception.